rom-melnyk/audio-gfx/README.md

 # Web Audio API demo

 ## How to run the application:
+Before you start, create the folder `audio` and place an audio file there.

 - **Developement mode:**
    `npm run dev`
 - **Production mode:**